LaneCommunityCollege/aspects_autofs/README.md

 aspects_autofs
 =========

 A role to manage autofs mounts.
+Ubuntu only.

 Requirements
 ------------